- Telecom Billing Tutorial

-Based on such type of parameters different priorities are defined and assigned to different issues or operational task.
-Operational task could be report generation, invoice generation or database clean up activities, or backup activities.
+Based on such type of parameters, different priorities are defined and assigned to different issues or operational tasks.
+Operational task could be report generation, invoice generation, database cleanup activities, or backup activities.

 SLAs are discussed and finalized with mutual agreement keeping business need on top priority.
-Usually an SLA keep following information:
+Usually, an SLA keeps the following information −

 Parameters to qualify the nature of the issue whether it is priority 1st issue or 2nd priority issue or 3rd or 4th priority issue.
 Lower the priority number, higher is the criticality of the issue.

 For a given type of priority and severity, how much time it would take to resolve the issue.

 In case of failure of an SLA, what penalty would be applied.

 Contact points of escalation for each level of support.